Wedding Flower Education: What Wedding Flowers Really Cost—And Why They’re Worth Every Penny

 Design Time + Vision

-Your Wedding Flowers Begin Long Before They Reach the Design Table
+Your Wedding Flowers Begin Long Before the Design Table

+Before your florist begins designing, your flowers may have already traveled thousands of miles.
 Many wedding flowers are grown on farms throughout South America, Europe, California, and other regions around the world.
-Each stem is planted, grown, harvested by hand, carefully packed, shipped internationally, inspected, and transported through a refrigerated supply chain before it ever arrives at a Houston wholesaler.
+Each stem is planted, grown, harvested, packed, shipped, inspected, and transported through a temperature-controlled supply chain before arriving at a Houston wholesaler.

 An infographic showing a journey of a wedding flower from grown with care at the farm, harvested at peak, packed with purpose, traveled globally to the warehouse.
 From there it arrives at our studio to be designed with intention and delivered.